 When combined with clinical assessment, Masimo SET® improved CCHD screening sensitivity to 93%5

-There have been multiple large published CCHD screening studies that exclusively used Masimo SET® pulse oximeters and sensors, two of which (59,876 subjects) were the basis for the CCHD workgroup recommendation for CCHD screening protocols.4,7,12 Cumulatively, six of these studies represent over 284,800 infants4,5,10-13 and include the largest CCHD screening study to date, with over 122,738 subjects.5
+To date, there have been five published CCHD screening studies that exclusively used Masimo SET® pulse oximeters and sensors4,5,13-15, two of which (59,876 subjects) were the basis for the CCHD workgroup recommendation for CCHD screening protocols.4,7,15 These five studies represent a total of 241,239 infants and include the largest CCHD screening study to date, with over 122,738 subjects.5

-These six notable studies, all using Masimo SET®, concluded that pulse oximetry, in conjunction with clinical assessment, improved screening sensitivity compared to routine physical exam alone.4,5,10-13
+These studies, all using Masimo SET®, concluded that pulse oximetry, in conjunction with clinical assessment, improved screening sensitivity compared to routine physical exam alone.4,5,13-15

 In addition, Masimo SET® measures perfusion index (Pi).
 Incorporating perfusion index into screening has been shown to increase sensitivity to the detection of CCHD in infants with pathologically low perfusion.4 In a study of 10,009 infants, when Pi was added to CCHD screening, screening revealed abnormalities in 100% of all newborns who had left heart obstructive disease (LHOD).13